 Nowata Area Chamber of Commerce

 Nowata, derived from the Delaware word "no-we-ta," meaning "welcome," is located in the heart of Green Country on Hwy 169 and Hwy 60.
-It is a place rich in history and hospitality.

 In 1889, the Iron Mountain Railroad completed a rail through Indian Territory and set stations every six miles along its tracks from the Kansas border to Arkansas.
 The Cherokee town of Nowata was established in 1892 and incorporated in 1904.